24 Washington Street

 Sergeant Edward “Ted” Bean

-He was an instructor in Brockville before going overseas.
+Ted served as an instructor with the Highland Light Infantry in Brockville for three years before going overseas.
 He returned to Canada briefly before he returned to Europe to join the Regina Rifles.
-He had been in action with this unit only three months when he was killed in action in France, on August 16, 1944.
+He had been in action with this unit only three months when he was killed in action in France, on August 16, 1944, in the aftermath of D-Day.

 (Some of this information was taken from the Canadian Virtual War Memorial created by Veterans Affairs Canada)